addyosmani/critical/README.md

 ### When should I just use Penthouse directly?

+The main differences between Critical and [Penthouse](https://github.com/pocketjoso/penthouse), a module we use, are:

+* Critical will automatically extract stylesheets from your HTML from which to generate critical-path CSS from, whilst other modules generally require you to specify this upfront.
+* Critical provides methods for inlining critical-path CSS (a common logical next-step once your CSS is generated)
+* Since we tackle both generation and inlining, we're able to abstract away some of the ugly boilerplate otherwise involved in tackling these problems separately.

-I recommend using [Penthouse](https://github.com/pocketjoso/penthouse) directly if your app has a large number of styles or stylesheets being dynamically injected into the DOM.
-Critical is best used when your page uses a fixed set of stylesheets as we can automatically scrape this for you, avoiding the overhead of passing known styles yourself manually to Penthouse.
+That said, if your site or app has a large number of styles or styles which are being dynamically injected into the DOM (sometimes common in Angular apps) I recommend using Penthouse directly.
+It will require you to supply styles upfront, but this may provide a higher level of accuracy if you find Critical isn't serving your needs.

 ### What other alternatives to Critical are available?